JamesMunday98/AllSurveyPhotometry/README.md

 Are you sick of people saying after talks "have you checked XXX for data"?
 As I am, so look no further.
 This package will obtain all time-series photometry associated with the object that is publicly available.
 All you need is the RA and Dec!

-# Current list that can be accessed with the ease:
+# Current list of implemented surveys:

 | Survey      | Function  | Comments     |  Output Time Format (UTC, unless special)  |
 | :---        |    :----   |    :----       | :----       |